 We have historically made monthly distributions to our members typically equaling the cash in excess of that required for general working capital.
-In connection with the Reorganization, these distributions will cease, with the exception of a final distribution to members immediately prior to the Reorganization.
+In connection with the Reorganization, these distributions will cease, with the exception of a final distribution to members that was made on October 4, 2012.
 We recently entered into a term loan facility, which will be used to fund our operations prior to the receipt of the proceeds from this offering and until additional cash flow from operations has been generated following this offering.